ONSdigital/ras-frontstage/frontstage/routes.md

 * `token` is used to be able to access the reset page

 `passwords/reset-password/check-email`
-* This endpoint is used to render a check e-mail template.
+* GET request to this endpoint is used to render a check e-mail template.
 * Don't think this endpoint is used.

 `passwords/reset-password/confirmation`
-* Renders confirmation page that password's been changed.
+* GET request to this endpoint renders confirmation page that password's been changed.

 `passwords/resend-password-email-expired-token/<token>`
-* This endpoint is used to resend an e-mail to a user if their token has expired.
+* GET request to this endpoint is used to resend an e-mail to a user if their token has expired.

 `passwords/forgot-password`
 * GET request to this endpoint will return the forgot password page.
 * POST request to this endpoint will send a reset password request to the party service.

 `passwords/forgot-password/check-email`
-* This endpoint is used to render the check e-mail template for forgot-password.
+* GET request to this endpoint is used to render the check e-mail template for forgot-password.

 ---

 ## Register endpoints

 `register/activate-account/<token>`
-* This endpoint is used to verify the e-mail address for the respondent.
+* GET request to this endpoint is used to verify the e-mail address for the respondent.

 `register/create-account/confirm-organisation-survey`
-* This endpoint is used to confirm the organisation and survey details that the respondent is enrolling for.
+* GET request to this endpoint is used to confirm the organisation and survey details that the respondent is enrolling for.

 `register/create-account`
 * GET request to this endpoint will render a page to enter an enrolment code.